 — NoWait, Robb Myer, James Belt, Richard Colvin, Luke Panza—The innovative restaurant wait list.
 Acquired by Yelp.

 — IC Bioethics, CEO and Founder Kathy Gennuso—nailed a major contract in April 2017—LECOM their client of three years and the largest medical school in the USA, asked them to develop, run, and administer, a new Masters of Science in Biomedical Ethics.
 Active.

 — In Medias Res, LLC (IMR), Drew Nicholas and others—nears completion of their film documentary, Blood Memory, revealing the untold history of Native American Adoption.
 Release in late 2018.
 Funded by PBC, FilmNorth and Vision Maker Media.
+Active.

 — Public Herald (PH), Joshua Pribanic, Melissa Troutman—a new model of investigative journalism in the public interest—stories that challenge our conventional views of economy, human rights and Democracy.
 Active.

 — Allpoint Systems, Aaron Morris+/developer of software and solutions for collecting and processing LiDAR (laser) point cloud data.
 Acquired/Autodesk in 2013.
 The Allpoint Systems team and technology will help Autodesk expand the development of cloud-based reality capture software and solutions.